aaronjameslang/antd-promise-button/README.md

 )
 ```

+### onClick

-Promise button is backwards compatible, if your onClick handler doesn't
+The button is backwards compatible, if your onClick handler doesn't
 return a promise, it behaves just like a normal button.

+Remember that [you cannot return false to prevent default behavior in React](https://reactjs.org/docs/handling-events.html).
+So while any non-promise will work, you should only ever need to return a `Promise` or `undefined`.

+Currently only native promises are tested for, but any thenable should work.

 ## Contribution & Feedback [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-brightgreen.svg)](https://conventionalcommits.org)